inan19x/is_mail/README.md

 -mailboxes/* - email storage for the users<br>
 -webmail/* - host these files in your web server directory e.g /var/www/html and start to use webmail through your browser<br>
 <br>
-Of course you can also use telnet or netcat to interact with the server to demonstrate the basic usage of SMTP and POP3
+You can also use telnet or netcat to interact with the server to demonstrate the basic usage of SMTP and POP3